 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230).
 The update addresses eight specific cash flow issues and is intended to reduce diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 This update will be effective for reporting periods beginning after December 15, 2017, including interim periods within the reporting period.
 This update will require adoption on a retrospective basis unless it is impracticable to apply, in which case it would be required to apply the amendments prospectively as of the earliest date practicable.
-We are currently evaluating the potential impact of the update on our financial statements.
+We do not expect the adoption of this update to be material to our financial statements.